omeka/omeka-s-enduser/docs/modules/csvimport.md

 If the spreadsheet is already created, take a moment to think about which columns you want to match to which vocabulary properties.
 Your CSV file **must have a header row** in order for the module to process it correctly, so you may need to add a row at the top with column names.

-If you have multiple inputs for a single property, you can separate them with a secondary *multivalue separator*.
+If you have multiple inputs for a single property, you can separate them with a secondary **multivalue separator**.
 For example, a work with multiple authors (E.B.
 White and William Strunk Jr.) with the column for Creator containing "E.B.
 White;William Strunk Jr" has a semicolon (;) as the multivalue separator.
-When imported into Omeka S, each of these would appear as a separate entry in the property (Creator: E.B.
-White and Creator: William Strunk Jr.).
+When imported into Omeka S, each of these would appear as a separate entry in the property (Creator: "E.B.
+White" and Creator: "William Strunk Jr.").
 Note that the import will be the same whether you leave a space after your separator (as in "E.B.
 White; William Strunk Jr") or not.

 ### Column names